rowanho/postcorr/README.md

 ### Correction

-Plans to contain implementation of different consensus methods to produce a common output from an alignment cluster.
+Contains implementation of a consensus method to produce a common output from an alignment cluster.